VincentNguyenDuc/realtime-chat-application/README.md

 ## Going Further

-- Have to secure "SECRET_KEY"
+- Have replaced the unsecured SECRET_KEY with a new one